kirankrishna3github/easy_abap/README.md

 "create an instance of your new class lo_easy = new zcl_easy_abap( ).

-"and start working with it
+"and just start working with it
 "...

 "for instance: read a t100 message